GallitoGamingPR/TidesOfTerror/README.md

 ![Image](Image/9.png)

 After adding the water, we added a cube to the scene to code the floating.
 We attached a **Rigidbody** to the cube with a small amount of drag and created the **Buoyancy Script**, then added it to the cube.
+We used this video as a reference for the buoyancy: https://www.youtube.com/watch?v=iasDPyC0QOg

 ![Image](Image/10.png)
 ![Image](Image/11.gif)